Tohono Oʼodham: Subgroups

 Though they shared a linguistic root with the Pima, and could understand the languages of nearby tribes, such tribes were considered distant cousins at best.
-Even within the Oʼodham there were linguistic and cultural differences that led to the groups being only loosely united.
+Even within the O'odham there were linguistic and cultural differences that made the groups only loosely united.
 Different groups had different origin stories, linguistic quirks, and appearances.
-Where a person lived was the best indicator of which group they belonged to, more so than the other differences.
+Where a person lived was the best indicator of which group they belonged to.
 As of the 1700s, when Europeans began to categorize the tribes, there were probably at least six groups.
 The actual number of groups has varied by author.
-The following categorization is from Eric Winston's 1994 textbook on the Oʼodham, and includes seven groups, along with some subgroups.
+The following categorization is from Eric Winston's 1994 textbook on the O'odham, and includes seven groups, along with some subgroups.